OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 In addition to any medication that might be used to treat the underlying cause of cirrhosis, certain medications may be used to treat the complications that can result from cirrhosis:

 • Portal hypertension: Blood pressure medications can help lower pressure in the portal vein, which brings blood to the liver.
 Lowering pressure in the portal vein can reduce the risk of internal bleeding and damage to the spleen.
-Propranolol is one of the commonly used drug.
+Propranolol is one of the commonly used medicines.

 • Hepatic encephalopathy: Lactulose is a laxative that can help reduce the absorption of substances that can be harmful to the brain.
 Antibiotics like rifaximin are also used in hepatic encephalopathy.